-Transaction Recorded As 2016 2015 Administrative expenses, rent expense and licensing fees Other expenses 14 14 Trailer supply and noise management services Property, plant and equipment - 2
+Transaction Recorded As 2017 2016 Natural gas and electricity sales Revenues 2 - Administrative expenses, rent expense and licensing fees Other expenses 14 14 Capital projects and office services Property, plant and equipment 2 -

-The Company issued 1,479,752 Class A non-voting shares to ATCO Ltd. under the DRIP in 2015, using re-invested dividends of \$52 million.
-The shares were priced at an average of \$35.37 per share.
+During the year ended December 31, 2017, the Company issued 862,822 Class A non-voting shares to ATCO Ltd. under the DRIP using re-invested dividends of \$32 million.
+The shares were priced at an average of \$37.62 per share.
 ATCO Ltd. did not participate in the Company's DRIP in 2016.

-At December 31, 2016, accounts receivable due from related parties amounted to \$2 million (2015 - \$7 million) and accounts payable due to related parties amounted to \$5 million (2015 - \$5 million).
+At December 31, 2017, accounts receivable due from related parties amounted to \$19 million (2016 - \$2 million) and accounts payable due to related parties amounted to \$36 million (2016 - \$5 million).
 Receivables and payables with related parties are generally due within 30 days or less from the date of the transaction.
 The amounts outstanding are unsecured, bear no interest and will be settled in cash.
 No provisions are held against receivables from related parties.